RandomityGuy/MBHaxe/README.md

 <img src="https://imgur.com/qn9aThu.png" width="640">
 <img src="https://imgur.com/eEfU2we.png" width="640">
 <img src="https://imgur.com/7OSISYJ.png" width="640">

+# Why Haxe?
+I chose Haxe because its a good language that can target other languages, meaning any Haxe code can be converted and used in Python, C++, Java very easily so that nobody has to take effort in porting the code to different languages, atleast thats what my mindset was when I started it, but unfortunately because of the 3d engine I used, it only compiles to C and Javascript.
+You will have to isolate the engine specific features yourself if you want to use this for other programming languages.

 # Build
 The `master` branch is currently for Marble Blast Platinum.